snowflakedb/native-apps-templates/streamlit-java/README.md

 ## `snowflake.yml.jinja`
 While this file exists as a Jinja template, it is the only file that will be automatically rendered as a `snowflake.yml` file by the `snow app init` command, as described in the [README.md](../README.md). `snowflake.yml` is used by Snowflake CLI to discover your project's code and interact with snowflake with all relevant permissions and grants.

-For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Native App.
+For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Snowflake Native App.

 ## Adding a snowflake.local.yml file
 Though your project directory must have a `snowflake.yml` file, an individual developer can choose to customize the behavior of Snowflake CLI by providing local overrides to `snowflake.yml`, such as a new role to test out your own application package.
 This is where you can use `snowflake.local.yml`, which is not a version-controlled file.

-For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Native App.
+For more information, please refer to the Snowflake Documentation on installing and using Snowflake CLI to create a Snowflake Native App.